fusionjs/fusionjs.github.io/documentation/docs/getting-started/why-fusion.md

 All of these technology choices can be daunting, but much of them are in the core architecture and build system, meaning:

-* The core technologies recommended in these guids, such as React and Redux, follow emerging best practices for web development.
+* The core technologies recommended in these guides, such as React and Redux, follow emerging best practices for web development.
 * For major performance improvements, though, there may need to be changes in areas around [font loading](/docs/guides/performance#font-preloading), using heavy 3rd-party dependencies and using the old Superfine CSS file (vs [Styletron](https://github.com/rtsao/styletron))

 #### Unified documentation & open source development